 Paul Sng’s 2017 documentary Dispossession is a detailed study of the increasingly urgent social housing crisis in the United Kingdom.
 It provides an unflinching account of the policies and concealed ideologies that led to the statistic that last year over 8 million people in the UK are experiencing some form of housing need.

 Dispossession begins by clearly tracing the history of social housing in the UK.
-From the post war 1950’s boom under the Attlee government, to the introduction of Thatcher’s incredibly popular 1980’s ‘right to buy’ policy.
+From the post war 1950’s boom, to the introduction of Thatcher’s 1980’s ‘right to buy’ policy.
 Sng finds in the disastrous effects of this policy a genesis point, from which he charts decades of neglect as both Labour and Conservative governments fail to replenish the 2.2 million council homes that were incorporated into the private sphere.
 Arriving in 2017, Sng uses our consciousness of social housing’s history to survey the profound effects of this legacy of neglect.